rbontekoe/BAWJ/docs/src/blog.md

 ## 2020

+### 08/11/2020

+Today, I 'finished' the Accounts.jl module.
+I am happy that I switched to an easier example of the activities and exercise.

 ### 08/03/2020

 Received my Samsung Portable SSD T5 and installed Ubuntu 20.04 on it.
 It is very fast.